Is It Better to Unsubscribe or Mark as Spam? What 16 Email Experts Say

 Combat Misleading Emails with Spam Reports

-One key reason I mark an email as spam instead of just deleting or unsubscribing is:
+One key reason I mark an email as spam instead of just deleting or unsubscribing is when the email feels deceptive or comes from an untrustworthy source.
+For example:

 In such cases, marking it as spam not only protects me but also helps email providers improve their filters.
 I reserve unsubscribing for legitimate marketers who may have just missed the mark in relevance.

 The line between delete and spam gets crossed when someone sends back-to-back emails using fear tactics.
-"Are your pupils safe online?
-If not, click now before it is too late."
-No school wants to ignore safeguarding, but no serious ICT decision is made under that kind of pressure.
+No serious ICT decision is made under that kind of pressure.
 These emails signal poor training and desperate tactics.
 They go straight into the spam folder.

-So for any vendor reaching into the education sector, be aware: we can smell a mass email from three paragraphs away.
-If it looks like it was written for a completely different market, we will not just ignore it; we will block it.
+If it looks like it was written for a completely different market, we will not just ignore it - we will block it.
 Respect the space you are entering.
-Schools do not take shortcuts with children.
-They will not tolerate shortcuts in sales.

 Mark Unethical Outreach as Spam